Protecting Australian innovation for more than 130 years

 A Canberra office opened in the late 1960s and was staffed by partner Gunveld Luksteins.
 Gunveld was extremely ambitious and brought a strong commercial focus to the firm, while successfully cultivating international relationships.
 Sadly, he died in a fishing accident in 1969.

 A focus on staff: 2001 and beyond

-Davies Collison Cave partners and staff have always been active in professional activities involving the education, regulation, academic support and leadership of the profession.
-Partners hold presidential positions on local and international professional bodies and they have been appointed to Professional Standards Boards.
+Davies Collison Cave principals and staff have always been active in professional activities involving the education, regulation, academic support and leadership of the profession.
+Principals hold presidential positions on local and international professional bodies and have been appointed to Professional Standards Boards.